What is specialist home insurance?

 While your typical two-up two-down terraced house might fit neatly into the ‘standard’ box for insurance purposes, there are plenty of properties which don’t.

 This guide explains which types of home might need specialist insurance.

 What kinds of property might need specialist home insurance?

 There are several types of property which require specialist home insurance.

-Properties with thatched roofs are usually old – and at greater risk of fire damage than homes of a more standard construction.
-So mainstream insurers are wary.
-It is, however, important that you arrange appropriate cover in case of a claim; otherwise you could be left with an expensive repair bill.
-Please click here to find out more about thatched roof insurance.
+- Properties with thatched roofs: These are usually old and at greater risk of fire damage than homes of standard construction, making mainstream insurers wary.
+It is important that you arrange appropriate cover in case of a claim; thatching is expensive to redo, and you could be left with a sizeable repair bill

-The main cause of subsidence in the UK is the shrinkage of clay soil in dry weather.
-Clay soil is particularly common in the South East, so properties in the area are especially vulnerable.
-But trees can also have a big impact, as they suck moisture from the soil.
-Subsidence claims can be expensive – they cost insurers £175m in 2009.
-So you can expect to pay a higher premium for your buildings insurance if your property is prone to subsidence.
-The terms and conditions of the policy could also differ from standard cover.
-Please click here to read more about how you can spot subsidence and arrange specialist subsidence insurance cover.
+- Houses affected by subsidence: The main cause of subsidence in the UK is the shrinkage of clay soil in dry weather.
+Clay soil is particularly common in the south-east, so properties here are especially vulnerable.
+Trees can also have a big impact, as they suck moisture from the soil.
+Subsidence claims can be expensive, so you can expect to pay a higher premium for your buildings insurance if your property is affected

 - Unoccupied properties: If you’re going to be away from home for more than 30 days, most standard home insurance policies won’t cover you.
 You’ll need to take out short-term insurance to protect your property and belongings, which you can take out for the specific period your property is going to be empty